 Essential fatty acids are necessary for brain function, Vitamin A is needed for vision, probiotics are needed for a healthy gut function, all of which are generally lacking in our modern diets.
 Holistic Nutritionists' can pin point what is missing in the diet and find ways for your family to get it in!

-There is also an allergy link to autism, so if you haven't gotten allergy testing for your child it is very helpful to have done it before seeing your Holistic Nutritionist.
+There is also an allergy link to autism, so if you haven't gotten allergy testing for your child it is very helpful to have done it before working with your Holistic Nutritionist.

-Wheat and dairy are common problematic foods that are best removed under the guidance of a nutritionist, and keeping a food diary to note behaviors and symptoms can be very helpful for you
+Wheat and dairy are common problematic foods and and keeping a food diary to note behaviors and symptoms can be very helpful for you.

 I love thinking that autistic children are on a special mission.

-The ones I have been lucky enough to work sure have been, and this article can give you some more thoughts on the spiritual thoughts about it - which can be comforting for parents who struggle and are tired and frustrated.
+The ones I have been lucky enough to work sure have been, and a wellness plan that includes a good deal of incorporating tools for emotional health of parents is helpful and comforting for parents who are tired and frustrated.

 "I met Raina in my search for a Registered Holistic Nutritionist who could implement a wellness plan I'd been wanting for my autistic son.
 It's been so wonderful to find a kindred spirit, fully engaged, open to my thoughts-ideas, & truly interested in helping us to find a way to expand Garnets' tastes & work towards whole body wellness, for him & our family."

-I take 1 family per year to work with and create a wellness plan for autistic children - located in the Okanagan Valley, BC.
-Please contact me if you wish to have me work with your family this year in the Okanagan.
+Nutritionist services are covered under the “Autism Funding Unit” through the BC government if you have a diagnosis and have registered through this organization.
+I take 1 family per year to work with and create a wellness plan.
+If you are located in the Okanagan Valley, BC please write me if you would like more information on how I can work with your family this year in the Okanagan.